Grafrajohn/GrahamArt/_posts/2020-02-25-reflections-philosophy-aesthetics.markdown

 ![Plato](https://res.cloudinary.com/dtn9ari2r/image/upload/v1582116590/blog/800px-Plato_Silanion_Musei_Capitolini_MC1377.jpg){:.img-fluid}

 Socrates and Plato thought that there was a deep underlying set of ideas and concepts which defined the world and which were appreciated by the mind, not the senses.
-Plato thought that beauty did not originate in these deeper concepts but was instead derived from the senses.
+Plato thought that beauty did not originate in these deeper concepts but was instead derived from the senses working in conjunction with them.

 Later during the Renaissance Alberti suggested that beauty was harmony and perfection with rules of mathematics and geometry defining the harmony.
 This harmony was often inspired by ancient Greek and Roman ideas on art and beauty.